yoasyo25/career-development-curriculum/module_two/cold_outreach_i.md

     Hi Jose,

     I'm in Mod 2 in the Back End program at Turing.
-I'm originally from Chicago and would love to move back there after I graduate.
-I'd really like to discuss the tech scene in Chicago and any advice you have for how I can prepare for my job search there.
+I'm originally from Chicago and hope to move back there after I graduate.
+I'd love to discuss the tech scene there and any advice you have for my job search.
     I saw on the mentor schedule that you are available Wednesdays at 5pm -- are you free next Wednesday the 28th?
 If that date/time doesn't work for you, please let me know a time that's better for you.